50 Things to Do in Boston: Ultimate Boston Bucket List (2023)

 If you’re planning to spend some time in Boston, there’s no shortage of amazing activities, experiences, and food to be had here.
 From the world-class museums and trolley rides to seaside restaurants and quirky ghost tours, Beantown checks all the boxes.
-To make sure you do and see all the best this city has to offer, here is our ultimate things to do in Boston bucket list: 50 fabulous things to do in the city!
+To make sure you do and see all the best this city has to offer, here is my ultimate things to do in Boston bucket list: 50 fabulous things to do in the city!

 Wander the Museum of Fine Arts.